Ryxai/automin/README.md

 Clone this repo then run `npm build` followed by `npm start`.
 By defaut this will run on port **9540** unless it is changed in index.ts.
 (_Note_: You will need to rebuild the project and update your webhook calls in Amazing Marvin).

+## Usage

+Run from the directory of the app using `npm start`.
+If you'd like to specify a port please specify it as an argument `npm start #portnum`.

 ## Setting Up Amazing Marvin
 You will need to enable the API strategy.
 Then add the following webhooks ![Webhook structure]wawwws(https://postimg.cc/dLYBXCRq).